jpdeleon/quicklook/README.md

   - middle (panel 2): [Lomb-Scargle periodogram](https://docs.astropy.org/en/stable/timeseries/lombscargle.html) used to estimate the star's rotation period; this is useful to find active and variable stars
   - right (panel 3): raw lightcurve phase-folded at the computed peak of Lomb-Scargle periodogram (corresponding to the stellar rotation period) from panel 1;
 * middle row
-  - left (panel 4): flattened lightcurve and detected transits (determined from the TLS periodogram on panel 5)
+  - left (panel 4): raw lightcurve divided by the trend line (aka flattened lightcurve) in panel 1 and the detected transits (red markers; determined from the TLS periodogram in panel 5)
   - middle (panel 5): periodogram using the [transit least squares](https://ui.adsabs.harvard.edu/abs/2019A%26A...623A..39H/abstract) (TLS) algorithm
-  - right (panel 6): TESS aperture (blue polygon) and annotated Gaia sources (orange and red markers) overlaid on archival [DSS](https://archive.stsci.edu/cgi-bin/dss_form) image centered on the target; this is useful to see if there are potential sources of the signal other than the target
+  - right (panel 6): TESS aperture (blue polygon) centered on the target and the positions of nearby sources from the Gaia survey (orange and red markers) overlaid on the archival [DSS](https://archive.stsci.edu/cgi-bin/dss_form) image; this is useful to see if there are other stars that can be the source of the signal aside from the target
 * bottom row
-  - left (panel 7): phase-folded lightcurve at the derived peak of TLS periodogram (corresponding to the orbital period); odd (red markers) and even transits (blue markers) and best-fit transit model (black line) are also shown
+  - left (panel 7): phase-folded lightcurve at the derived peak of TLS periodogram (corresponding to the orbital period); odd (red markers) and even (blue markers) transits and best-fit transit model (black line) are also shown
-  - middle (panel 8): phase-folded lightcurve zoomed at phase=0.5 to check for a secondary eclipse which is a strong indicator of a self-luminous companion such as an eclipsing binary or a high-albedo brown dwarf; the computed transit depth (dashed line) is shown for reference
+  - middle (panel 8): phase-folded lightcurve zoomed at phase=0.5 to check for a secondary eclipse which is a strong indicator of a self-luminous companion such as an eclipsing binary or a high-albedo brown dwarf; the computed transit depth (horizontal dashed line) and transit duration (vertical dashed line) are shown for reference
   - right (panel 9): summary info about the star and potential companion (e.g. planet candidate)

 Try changing the parameters: